Barthak/voodoo/README.md

 **Note:** You can only create an Admin user in case the project does not have one already, or, if your user has *admin.create* privileges.

 Your Project site is now ready.

+### Project availability

+This project was made available through github to keep supporting the Dalines: Sheet Generator community.
+However, the project itself is outdated and has some major design flaws (plus its PHP, haha).
+The last real update is from February 2010.
+Please use at your own risk.